joshuadiablito/weather-activity/README.md

 ## Improvements

-I could add mock service worker handlers to the storybook tests to test the response of the graphql endpoint I could add tests for the API
+I could add mock service worker handlers to the storybook tests to test the response of the graphql endpoint

+I could add tests for the API

 I could use date-fns or Intl API to format the date better

 ## AI (Chat GPT)

 I used Chat GPT to explore ideas and different ways of tackling the problem.

 I asked for recommendations of libraries but ultimately did some research on Google and looked through documentation (Ant Design) before making a decision.

 I used libraries that I know well (react-query) rather than suggestions from Chat GPT (axios).

 I was able to write in depth prompts detailing what I wanted for unit tests, but updated them to reflect my style.

 I knew what I needed to do to tackle some issues (window.matchMedia mocking, query wrapper for unit tests), but was able to speed up delivery of that using Chat GPT.

 I was able to build out the boilerplate config (of which I could have used another repo from my machine), and then adjust as I saw fit.

-I had issues with next js struggling with the test files I wrote despite me ignoring them, and found Chat GPT very unhelpful in this, so using my own deductive skills and experience helped me to tackle down a weird error (node module importing get in a set js file "could not find get")
+I had issues with next js struggling with the test files I wrote despite me ignoring them, and found Chat GPT very unhelpful in this, so using my own deductive skills and experience helped me to tackle down a weird error (node module importing get in a set js file "could not find get").

 I used Chat GPT for investigating bugs and suggesting possible solutions - it has its drawbacks especially around version of software and hallucinating ideas.

 ## Thank you